Crypto World Shop

 Can I fail FTMO even if I am profitable?

 Yes.
 It is possible to end the period in overall profit but still fail because you breached the maximum daily loss or total loss limits at some point.
-This is why many FTMO traders put risk management and consistency ahead of chasing the highest possible return in a short time.

 New to FTMO?